golang/website/_content/blog/goroutine-leak-profiles.md

 	at the end of each marking round, for a worst-case of O(n²) steps for one GC cycle, where n is the total number of goroutines.

-The second point can be addressed over time, but the first point of contention is an intrinsic limitation that cannot be circumvented.
+While the second point can eventually be optimized for, the first point is an intrinsic limitation that cannot be circumvented.

+Regardless, we remind the reader that, unless configured otherwise via runtime flags, the GC still operates concurrently with user code.
-Regardless, if a goroutine leak can be observed at some point in time, then it can also be observed at any future point in the same Go program's execution.
+Furthermore, if a goroutine leak can be observed at some point in time, then it can also be observed at any future point during the same execution.

-Periodic profiling infrastructures can therefore tune profiling frequency, e.g., every 4 hours, for virtually no loss in leak detection capabilities, while simultaneously only sporadically incurring the execution overhead.
+Periodic profiling infrastructures can therefore tune profiling frequency, e.g., every 4 hours, to minimize overhead at virtually no cost in leak detection capabilities,

-## Next steps

-The goroutine leak profile is available as an experiment in Go 1.26, enabled with `GOEXPERIMENT=goroutineleakprofile`.
-The implementation is production-ready; the experimental status is solely to gather feedback on the API design.
-We plan to enable goroutine leak profiles by default in Go 1.27.

-We encourage developers to try it in testing, continuous integration, and production environments.
-Please share your experiences and feedback on the [proposal issue](/issue/74609)!

 ## Acknowledgements